ucplatform/TeamsDirectRouting-SelfServiceProvisioning/README.md

 ## Conclusion
 The above 4 scripts are the only scripts run against your Tenant during the Automated Self-Service configuration journey

+For more information on the Teams Direct Routing - Configuration the following link will descibe the Enterprise Apps and the process steps involved when running the Automated Teams Direct Routing Provisioning

+**Link:**